sebastiannordby/lead-time-calculator/README.md

 - **Frontend Formatting Rules**: Although not critical, some formatting rules (e.g., using **Prettier**) could be applied, especially for Razor pages.

 ## General Notes

-- I have not in any way, shape, or form gone out of my way to optimize any of the algorithms made/used.
-My goal was to solve the actual problem at hand (the calendar) with a testable, domain-driven approach.
 - The frontend could use some additional work, but given the short timeframe and my busy schedule, I did my best to implement a functional solution within the constraints.
-- I have not used AI for anything other than polishing this README file.
+- I have not used AI for anything other than polishing this README file or helped with commenting code for better formulations.
 The code itself is written solely by me, **Sebastian Nordby**.

 Check out the YouTube video for how to use the software: https://www.youtube.com/watch?v=9zVJeKKJZnA